Emly Parish Guestbook

 Please remember that all information posted here becomes public.
 The Guestbook isn’t designed to take queries.
-If you would like to ask us a question please email or contact using the contact information provided at the bottom of this page.
+If you would like to ask us a question please email or contact us using the contact information provided at the bottom of this page.

 I just started to research my family tree.
 My research brought me to the Emly parish registry.
 The entry is from 1835 and is for the baptism of my great grandfather Denis Curtin son of Timothy and Margaret Curtin.
 My grandfather immigrated to America in 1910 and not much was known about his life in Ireland.
 I want to thank the Parish for helping me and I'm sure many others connect with a part of their heritage.
 Cheers and sincerely Thank you.
 Joseph Samuels

 I came upon this site while researching my late step-sisters Daley family.
 She was a Maloney, too.
 Our father was Francis Maloney, g.f.
 James Maloney, our ggf Michael Maloney, a maltster and rr worker